At Meldreth Primary School children may book a school dinner, bring a packed lunch or go home at lunchtime.

 We are an accredited National Healthy School and are committed to promoting and monitoring healthy food at break and lunch times.
 You may like your child to have a mid-morning snack.
 We welcome fruit and vegetables, and would ask you not to send your child with chocolate, crisps or sweets of any kind.

-Children in the Robin, Jay and Kingfisher classes are provided with fruit every day as part of the National Fruit Scheme.
+Children in Puffin, Swift and Wren classes are provided with fruit every day as part of the National Fruit Scheme.

 Research shows that our brains need water to stay active and alert.
 All children are encouraged to bring water into school daily, in a spillproof plastic bottle that they can take home at night to rinse and refill.